Electric Science: Make a Battery!

 - Explain to your fourth grader that she will be doing an experiment to find out what happens inside a battery to make it work, and she’ll do it by combining pennies, zinc washers, and lemon juice.
 Sound weird?
 She’ll just need follow directions closely, and be ready to explore some new things while she’s at it!

-- Then put one washer on a clean surface.
+- Put one washer on a clean surface.
 Have your child place a paper towel square over it, and then place a penny over that.
 Help her to alternate this way, with a paper towel piece between each coin or washer, until you have used all ten pieces.

 - Now make sure your child’s thumb and middle finger are wet, either with lemon juice or water.
 Have your child pick up the stack using thumb and middle finger, making sure that the finger is touching metal, not paper towel.